 But as a person with subsidiary protection or a ban on deportation, you can apply for a permanent residence permit during the revocation procedure, as people with subsidiary protection or a ban on deportation can only apply for a "normal" permanent residence permit anyway.
 Recognised refugees and persons entitled to asylum can also apply for a "normal" permanent residence permit.
 Then, however, no more eased conditions will apply to them.

 The privileged naturalisation for recognised refugees and individuals entitled to asylum is not possible during an ongoing revocation procedure.
 "Normal" naturalisation - i.e. without a shorter waiting period - is possible for everyone even during a revocation procedure.
 You can find out more about citizenship in our chapter "Naturalisation".

 You will receive a written notification if your protection status is, in fact, revoked.
 You can file a lawsuit against this decision at the administrative court in your place of residence- and you need to do so in 2 weeks.
 In principle, your protection status remains in effect while the lawsuit is being processed.
 Make sure you seek advice and support from a lawyer.
-You can find specialised lawyers at rechtsberaterkonferenz.de.
-You may be able to benefit from legal aid for the costs of the proceedings.
+You can find lawyers and counselling centres nearby on our Local Information page.
+Enter the name of the city where you live and search for asylum, right of residence or legal advice service in your area.
 You can find more information in our chapter "Legal aid".